Wedding Bells for Wedding Belles Part One

 Microdermabrasion remains one of the most effective acne prevention treatments as it helps remove congestion and debris blocking the pore.
 This in turn reduces the chance of the pore becoming blocked and progressing into a full-blown spot.
 Sometimes referred to ‘skin polishing’ it helps remove superficial damaged cells and gives a brighter smoother look, allowing makeup to sit more smoothly.
 A word of caution, be careful to not overdo the microdermabrasion as this can render the skin sensitive and dry.
 Opt for mild treatments with short courses that are never more frequent than once a month.
 Combining this treatment with a mild skin peel such as the Epionce Lite Refresh peel is also extremely beneficial as the results of the combination will be better than either a harsh microdermabrasion or peel done separately.
 The advice of an experienced therapist is important as oily skin responds best and some of the more sensitive skin types are best to avoid microdermabrasion completely.

-Why not book in with one of our highly trained aesthetic therapists for a free consultation to tackle your unwanted blemishes.
+Why not book in with one of our highly trained aesthetic therapists for a consultation to tackle your unwanted blemishes.